top of page

 Hastings

 Hastings is synonymous with the Norman Conquest and the ruined castle on the hill - the first in Britain built by William The Conqueror - is the most visible evidence of that period.
-Hastings is now home to Europe's largest beach-launched fishing fleet and within the 'Fisherman's Quarter' you will find picturesque weather-boarded net huts, a fish market, seafood restaurants and the Jerwood Art Gallery.
+Hastings is now home to Europe's largest beach-launched fishing fleet and within the 'Fisherman's Quarter' you will find lots of things to do.
+Don't miss the picturesque weather-boarded net huts and the Jerwood Art Gallery.
+There is also a fish market and lots of seafood restaurants.

 Brighton Pier at sunset